nilesdorn/nilesdorn.github.io/index.md

 {% include youtubePlayer.html id="pczRfDRx3jk" %}

+The game makes use of two seperate Python scripts: CorrelianSpike.py and Play_CorrelianSpike.py.
+These scripts can be viewed here: [Sabacc Code Samples]()

 I am currently in the process of using the logic in this game to develop a 3D protoype version in Unity.
-I hope to use the experience of doing so to further build on my Unity skills and gain familiarity with using Blender to create and apply textures to 3D models.
+I hope to use the experience of doing so to further build upon my Unity skills and gain familiarity with using Blender to create and apply textures to 3D models.